iamvvra/static-code-analysis-maven/README.md

 2. Define coding practices
 3. Identify potential bugs

+Three different tools to achieve this,
+1. PMD
+2. Checkstyle
+3. SpotBugs
-This sample project uses Maven Java project to configure define static-code analysis.
-It uses PMD, Checkstyle & SpotBugs tools.

-These tools are executed in the `validate` phase of Maven, in the order they are defined in pom.xml.
+This sample Java project uses Maven plugins to configure the above static-code analysis tools; these tools are executed in the `validate` phase of Maven, executed in the order they are defined in pom.xml.

 ## PMD

 The PMD is a static code analysis that finds bad codes like, empty catch statements, unused variables, unorganized imports, object creation among many others.
-It also has Copy-Paste-Detector (cpd) that finds out duplicated (copied) codes.
+It also has Copy-Paste-Detector (cpd) to find out duplicate (copied) codes.

-Both PMD and CPD are configure in this project.
-* `check` goal fails the build when any code violations are found.
+* `check` does the PMD analysis additionally failing the build when violations are found.
-* `cpd-check`, fails the build when any cpd violations are found.
+* `cpd-check`, does CPD analysis additionally failing the build when violations are found.
 PMD uses rulesets (xml files) that can applied in the code analysis.
 This project has 5 predefined ruleset
 * bestpractices
 * errorprone
 * security
 * multithreading
 * performance
 This plugin runs as part of the `mvn install` before test phase.
-This also can be separately invoked with the command `mvn pdm:check` to identify and fail the build or `mvn pmd:pmd` to generate the report but passing the build.
+This also can be separately invoked with the command `mvn pdm:check` that identifies and fail the build, or `mvn pmd:pmd` that generate the report without failing the build upon violations.

 ## Checkstyle
 Checkstyle tool is a tool to enforce developers to follow & adhere coding standard.
-The Checkstyle, by default, is provided with two conventions commonly followed, [Sun Code Convention](https://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html) & [Google Code Convention ](https://checkstyle.org/styleguides/google-java-style-20170228.html)
+The Checkstyle, by default, is provided with two conventions commonly followed, [Sun Code Convention](https://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html) & [Google Code Convention ](https://checkstyle.org/styleguides/google-java-style-20170228.html).
+Additionally there exists other conventions such as, Twitter, Eclipse among many.
-This project is configured with Checkstyle Maven plugin to run as part of the project build.
-Checkstyle also can be invoked individually with the command `mvn checkstyle:check` to identify the code and fail the build when violations are found, or `mvn checkstyle:checkstyle` to generate HTML report - this not failing the build.
+Checkstyle provides a Maven plugin that can be configured to run as part of the project build phase, however, this also can be invoked individually with the command `mvn checkstyle:check` to identify the code and fail the build when violations are found, or `mvn checkstyle:checkstyle` to generate HTML report - without failing the build upon violations.
 `google_checks.xml` is predefined convention configured in this project.

 ## FindBugs
 FindBugs is a static code analysis tool to identify potential bugs in the code.
 This plugin runs as part of project build.
 This also can be invoked separately with the command `mvn findbugs:findbugs` to identify the bugs and generate report simultaneously not failing the build, or `mvn findbugs:check` to analyse code for bugs and fail if any violations are found.